Essec\Faculty\Model\Profile {#2233 ▼

 "year" => "2024"

-"title" => "Opportunity Recognition and Innovative Solutions to Societal Challenges: The Case of Community Cooperatives in Italy"
+"title" => "Opportunity Recognition and Innovative Solutions to Societal Challenges: The Case of Community Cooperatives in Italy

 "description" => "MAIOLINI, R. et RAMUS, T. (2024).
 Opportunity Recognition and Innovative Solutions to Societal Challenges: The Case of Community Cooperatives in Italy.
-Dans: Michael Ambühl, Stefano Brusoni, Anja Niedworok, Martin Gutmann eds. <i>Cooperatives in an Uncertain World</i>.
+Dans: Michael Ambühl, Stefano Brusoni, Anja Niedworok, Martin Gutmann eds. <i>Cooperatives in an Uncertain World - Perspectives from Switzerland and Its Neighbors</i>.
 1st ed.
-Springer International Publishing, pp. 253-275."
+Springer International Publishing, pp. 253-275.

 "authors" => array:2 [